Let’s get a little personal.

 If they ‘jump off the mental health deep end’ then it’s something else, like PTSD that has morphed into a dangerous depression/suicide.
 Or someone that has bottle up their PTSD so long that it has caused them to have other mental and physical problems.

 The only crazy thing is when firefighters and their spouses DON’T seek help, because there is help.
-See below.
+The ball is in your court, you don’t have to do this alone.

 Great News- it IS treatable, it is manageable and it is curable